mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/populating-relations.md

 You're requesting books that have the tag of `'Fiction'` then asking to populate the tags on each book.
 Did you mean that you want to populate **all** tags on each book that matches the filter?
 If so, you'd expect that book `'One'` would have both `'Fiction'` and `'Hard Cover'` populated.
 Or did you mean that we should only populate the tags that match the outer filter?
 If so you'd expect that book `'One'` would only have `'Fiction'` in the populated collection because the outer filter specified that.

 Both behaviors are useful in different cases, so MikroORM provides an option that allows you to control this called `populateWhere`.
 There are two options, `INFER` and `ALL`.
-The default is `ALL` which will ensure that all possible members of the collection are fetched in the populate (e.g. the the first interpretation above).
+The default is `ALL` which will ensure that all possible members of the collection are fetched in the populate (e.g. the first interpretation above).

 You can specify this globally: